wdi-sf-fall/notes/week_10_angular_and_reviews/day_02_socket_css_ionic/apis_ionic/readme.md

 If you want to play around with a very small API example - you can check out this repo [here](https://github.com/wdi-sf-fall/sample_rails_api).
 The next steps in building this API would be to enable CORS as well as changing the CSRF to null_session (when you start adding POST requests).

-If you would like to learn more about API and API security, this [codeschool](https://www.codeschool.com/courses/surviving-apis-with-rails) course is phoenominal on teaching how to build secure APIs using Token Authentication.
+If you would like to learn more about API and API security, this [codeschool](https://www.codeschool.com/courses/surviving-apis-with-rails) course is phenomenal on teaching how to build secure APIs using Token Authentication.

 This [railscast](http://railscasts.com/episodes/352-securing-an-api?view=asciicast) is also another great resource for learning more about API security